vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 As you may realise from reading the below, this became an obsession (testing) that I struggled to resist.
 In fairness I have seen builds of baluns and UnUns on YouTube and blogs for years, and not seen anyone do these kinds of tests.
 Building a 200R dummy load opened up test options I never had previously.

-if you intend to build your own UnUn and baluns, then the information below should be helpful.
+If you intend to build your own UnUn and baluns, then the information below should be helpful.

 I've also included some 4:1 Balun tests so as to compare to an UnUn.

 ## Why Efficiency Matters